hibiken/asynq/README.md

 }
 ```

-For a more detailed walk-through of the library, see our [Getting Started Guide](https://github.com/hibiken/asynq/wiki/Getting-Started).
+For a more detailed walk-through of the library, see our [Getting Started](https://github.com/hibiken/asynq/wiki/Getting-Started) guide.

-To Learn more about `asynq` features and APIs, see our [Wiki](https://github.com/hibiken/asynq/wiki) and [godoc](https://godoc.org/github.com/hibiken/asynq).
+To learn more about `asynq` features and APIs, please see [godoc](https://godoc.org/github.com/hibiken/asynq).

 ## Web UI

 [Asynqmon](https://github.com/hibiken/asynqmon) is a web based tool for monitoring and administrating Asynq queues and tasks.

-Please see the tool's [README](https://github.com/hibiken/asynqmon) for details.
+> ☝️ Please see the tool's [README](https://github.com/hibiken/asynqmon) for details.

 Here's a few screenshots of the Web UI:

 **Queues view**